Barbra Banda: Senior

+On 6 March 2016, Banda made her senior team debut in a 2016 Women's Africa Cup of Nations qualification match against Namibia.

-In Zambia's first group stage match at the 2020 Olympics, Banda scored a hat trick against the Netherlands.
+Banda captained the Zambian squad at the 2020 Olympics in Tokyo, the first time Zambia competed at the international tournament.
+During the team's first group stage match, Banda scored a hat trick against the Netherlands.
 The match ended 3–10, the worst ever loss for the Zambia women's national football team and the highest-scoring women's football match in Olympics history.
 In their second group match, Banda scored another hat trick against China with the match ending in a 4–4 draw.
-She became the first female player in Olympics history to score back-to-back hat tricks and the first to score two hat tricks in one tournament.
+She became the first woman footballer in Olympic history to score back-to-back hat tricks and the first to score two hat tricks in one tournament.
+She is Africa's all-time top scorer in Olympic history.

-On July 6, 2022, Banda was ruled ineligible to compete for Zambia in the Women's Africa Cup of Nations tournament after a gender verification test found that her natural testosterone levels were above those allowed by the Confederation of African Football, which has stricter gender verification rules than the Olympics.
+On 6 July 2022, Banda and three teammates, including striker Racheal Kundananji, were ruled ineligible to compete for Zambia in the World Cup-qualifying tournament, Africa Cup of Nations, after a gender verification test found that their natural testosterone levels were above those allowed by the Confederation of African Football, which has stricter gender verification rules than the Olympics.
 The ruling sparked significant controversy, with Human Rights Watch describing it as a "clear violation" of her human rights.
+In August 2022, following Zambia's third-place finish at the tournament (and despite Banda not being able to compete), she and seven of her teammates were promoted by the Zambian Army.
+Banda was given the rank of sergeant, the highest among the group.

+In September 2022, Banda led Zambia to win their first 2022 COSAFA Women's Cup, the top women's international football tournament for national teams from Southern Africa Her ten goals earned her the Golden Ball for the best player of the tournament.